-When looking for shower room ideas, it's all too easy to get caught up in the aesthetics and forget about the practicalities of water pressure or where the pipework can be positioned.
+When planning your shower room design, it's all too easy to get caught up in the aesthetics, and forget about the practicalities of water pressure or where the pipework can be positioned.

-But these elements will determine your shower experience and enable you to enjoy your new bathroom even more.
+But when considering how to choose a shower, these elements are crucial.
+They will determine your shower experience and enable you to enjoy your new bathroom even more.

-Knowing the type of boiler you have and the water pressure it provides, or whether you need to install your new shower onto a cavity or party wall will even help you narrow down your choices.
-For example, a large walk-in shower is likely to require a more powerful shower, and therefore good water pressure.
+Knowing the type of boiler you have and the water pressure it provides, or whether you need to install your new shower onto a cavity or party wall, will even help you narrow down your shower choices.
+For example, large walk-in shower ideas are likely to require a more powerful shower, and therefore good water pressure.

 We've rounded up some of the latest styles, with expert tips, to simplify the process.

 What are the different types of shower?

 - Electric showers